 A. No. The Summary of Benefits and Coverage is a simple, federally mandated table intended to aid consumer understanding.
 This document does not provide the full scope of coverage under any plan and should not be construed as a complete description of a plan's benefits.
 Always refer to other plan material, such as Choices for 2023 for more information about The Empire Plan and NYSHIP HMOs if you are making a decision about your family's coverage.

 Q. Will my Summary of Benefits and Coverage explain how services are covered?

 A. Your SBC may provide you with some information that will explain how you are covered for certain services, such as what your copayment is.
 However, for a complete list of covered services and more comprehensive information explaining how services are covered, refer to your Certificate of Coverage, At A Glance and other plan material.

 Q. I see that the Coverage Examples page shows a "you pay" amount.
-Is this what I will pay if I have a baby or manage Type II Diabetes for a year?
+Is this what I will pay if I experience one of these events?

 A. It's unlikely that you would pay the same amount listed in the "you pay" cell of the Summary of Benefits and Coverage.
 The Coverage Examples that are included in the SBC are based on a standard set of services that a patient might receive in either scenario.
 These Coverage Examples are intended to help you compare your overall coverage and are not intended as a cost estimator.